-We measure ineffectiveness using the change in the variable cash flows method for interest rate swaps and the hypothetical derivative method for interest rate caps for each reporting period through the term of the hedging instruments.
+We measure ineffectiveness using the change in the variable cash flows method or the hypothetical derivative method for interest rate swaps and the hypothetical derivative method for interest rate caps for each reporting period through the term of the hedging instruments.
 Any amounts determined to be ineffective are recorded in earnings.
 The change in fair value of the interest rate swaps and the intrinsic value or fair value of interest rate caps designated as cash flow hedges are recorded to accumulated other comprehensive income in the statement of shareholders' equity.

 The valuation of our derivative financial instruments is determined using widely accepted valuation techniques, including discounted cash flow analysis on the expected cash flows of each derivative.
 The fair values of interest rate swaps are determined using the market standard methodology of netting the discounted future fixed cash payments and the discounted expected variable cash receipts.
 The variable cash receipts are based on an expectation of future interest rates (forward curves) derived from observable market interest rate curves.
 The fair values of interest rate caps are determined using the market standard methodology of discounting the future expected cash receipts that would occur if variable interest rates rise above the strike rate of the interest rate caps.
 The variable interest rates used in the calculation of projected receipts on the interest rate cap are based on an expectation of future interest rates derived from observable market interest rate curves and volatilities.
 Additionally, we incorporate credit valuation adjustments to appropriately reflect both our own nonperformance risk and the respective counterparty's nonperformance risk in the fair value measurements.
 Changes in the fair values of our derivatives are primarily the result of fluctuations in interest rates.
-See Notes 7 and 8 of the accompanying Condensed Consolidated Financial Statements.
+See Notes 8 and 9 of the accompanying Condensed Consolidated Financial Statements.

-Overview of the Three Months Ended March 31, 2011
+Overview of the Three Months Ended March 31, 2012

-We experienced an increase in income from continuing operations before non-operating items for the three months ended March 31, 2011 over the three months ended March 31, 2010 as increases in revenues outpaced increases in property operating expenses.
-The increases in revenues came from a 4.5% increase in our secondary market same store segment, a 3.6% increase in our large market same store segment and a 123.6% increase in our non-same store and other segment which was primarily a result of acquisitions.
-We acquired one property for our 100% owned portfolio and one property through Fund II during the three months ended March 31, 2011.
+We experienced an increase in income from continuing operations before non-operating items for the three months ended March 31, 2012 over the three months ended March 31, 2011 as increases in revenues outpaced increases in property operating expenses.
+The increases in revenues came from a 5.2% increase in our large market same store segment, a 3.6% increase in our secondary market same store segment and a 155.6% increase in our non-same store and other segment, which was primarily a result of acquisitions.
 Our same store portfolio represents those communities that have been held and have been stabilized for at least 12 months.
 Communities excluded from the same store portfolio would include recent acquisitions, communities being developed or in lease-up, communities undergoing extensive renovations, and communities identified as discontinued operations.